Archive Why One District Leader Chooses CommonLit's Interim Assessments

 Terri Bradshaw is the Secondary Literacy Coach (6–12) for Blount County Schools In Tennessee.
 For this Q&A, Terri spoke with CommonLit’s Director of School Partnerships, Rob Fleisher.
-Terri explains why her team adopted CommonLit’s reading program, why they trust CommonLit’s interim assessments, and what it has been like to work with CommonLit’s team.
+Terri explains why her team adopted CommonLit’s reading program, why they trust CommonLit’s benchmark assessments, and what it has been like to work with CommonLit’s team.

 Rob Fleisher (Director of School Partnerships at CommonLit): How did teachers in your district use CommonLit before this school year?